dcasavant/pega-helm-charts-incubator/charts/pega/README.md

 Pega supports a variety of configuration options for cluster-wide and application settings.
 In cases when you want to pass a specific environment variable into your deployment on a tier-by-tier basis, you specify a custom `env` block for your tier as shown in the example below.

+To inject Dynamic System Settings via the Pega Helm Charts, specify the environment variable “NODE_SETTINGS”.
+The value for this variable may contain a semicolon separated list of Data-Admin-System-Settings in the format of `RULESET/SETTING=VALUE;`.

 Example:

 ```yaml